raythx98/Data-Analytics-Project/README.md

 # Module-Mapping-Project

+Python script for my Hackwagon DS102 Final Project, graduated with highest distinction.

-Mastermind behind the project: Module Mapping Project.ipynb
+The magic happens in this file: Module Mapping Project.ipynb
-# DSTA-CODE_EXP-2020

-Mobile Application developed on Android Studio for Hackathon

 Archived as project is completed and we will not be making further changes.